 6. Borrower Communication Failures and Servicer Satisfaction

 J.D.
 Power’s 2025 servicer satisfaction score hit an all-time low of 596 out of 1,000.
-In a private pool context, low satisfaction is not just a reputational problem — it is a default acceleration factor.
+In a private pool context, low satisfaction is not just a reputational problem — it accelerates default.
 Borrowers who feel ignored by servicers stop engaging before they stop paying.

 Verdict: Servicer satisfaction is a leading indicator of default risk in private pools.
 Treat it as a performance metric, not a customer service score.